Welcome to Foundation Stage 2

 Examples of how to support numeracy learning at home

-In phonics, reading and writing we will continue to recap and learn RWI Set 1 sounds and also continue to use Fred Frog to help us blend and segment words to read and write.
-We will be mark making independently in many ways and will begin to read and write simple sentences.
+In phonics, reading and writing we will continue to recap and learn RWI Set 1 single sounds (e.g. m,a,s,d,t,i,n) and also continue to use Fred Frog to help us blend and segment words to read and write.
+We will also introduce ‘special friend’ sounds such as sh, th, ch into our reading and writing.
+We will be mark making independently in many ways and will continue to read and write simple sentences, ensuring that we understand and can talk about what we have just read.

 Examples of how to support literacy learning at home